mmx1/sslScanGo/README.md

 creating the output files, the script will initiate a HTTP server on port 80.
 Use the VM's external facing IP address to access the files.

 Differences:
+1) analyzeStatic.sh -> will not make any queries but will utilize our archived data we captured to create our blog post, so you can see the same results.
+  This script takes about 30 minutes.
+2) runRand.sh -> collects data from a 20000 domain random sample of the 1 million websites.
+    This script is meant to show a representation of the work in a reasonable amount of time.
+This script takes 8 hours.
-1) runall.sh -> will collect all the data from the top 1 million websites, which is used to create the results in the blog post.
+3) runall.sh -> collectss data from the top 1 million websites,
+  which is used to create the results in the blog post.
 This data is archived for use with analyzeStatic.sh.
 This script will take 12 DAYS.
-2) runRand.sh -> same as runall except will only create a 20000 random sample of the 1 million websites.
-This script takes 8 hours.
-3) analyzeStatic.sh -> will not make any queries but will utilize our archived data we captured to create our blog post, so you can see the same results.
-  This script takes about 30 minutes.

-Recommendation for reproducing results:
+Recommend only running 1 & 2 for reproducing the results:

 1) Run script analyzeStatic.sh to see results in blog post.
 (30 min)